blockbridge/blockbridge-kb/guide/kubernetes/index.md

     yum install iscsi-initiator-utils
 ```

-* For Ubuntu, install the `open-iscsi-utils` package on the host running the kubelet.
+* For Ubuntu, install the `open-iscsi` package on the host running the kubelet.

 ```
-    apt install open-iscsi-utils
+    apt install open-iscsi
 ```

 * Delete/re-create the application pod to retry.